Assessing the Prevalence of Food Safety Concerns in Informal Markets – Case of the Senegal Dairy Market

 Experimental Design

 We will conduct a randomized controlled trial to evaluate the impacts of safety training on the adoption of safe handling practices and the safety level of Neex Soow producers’ sour milk.
 Using 360 participants, we will conduct a baseline survey to understand processors' production, business, and safety practices.
-We will further assess participants’ demand for safer inputs such as masks, head caps, cleaning sheets, and lactic ferments by evaluating their willingness to pay for each item using the Becker-DeGroot-Marschack auction mechanism.
+Randomization was done at the neighborhood level (clustered randomized controlled trial), and stratified by commune.
+We will further assess participants’ demand for safer inputs such as masks, head caps, cleaning sheets, and lactic ferments by evaluating their willingness to pay for these 4 items using the Becker- DeGroot-Marschak auction mechanism.
 Following the baseline survey, half of the participants will receive the treatment.
 Research partners from the Food Technology Institute (ITA) in Senegal will design a 3-day theoretical and practical training intervention to train treated participants on proper handling practices in milk processing.
 We will conduct a follow-up survey 6 months after baseline surveys and collect milk samples from all 360 participants to be tested for microbial contamination by ITA.

 Experimental Design Details